adampawelczyk/ctf-writeups/thm/evil-gpt-v2/README.md

 > We've got a new problem-another AI just popped up, and this one's nothing like Cipher.
 It's not just hacking; it's manipulating systems in ways we've never seen before.

-We're presented with a browser-based AI interface that responds to user prompts.
-Unlike the previous Evil-GPT challenge, this one doesn't rely on command execution but still requires us to manipulate the AI into revealing the flag.
+A browser-based AI interface responds to user prompts.
+Unlike the previous [Evil-GPT](https://github.com/adampawelczyk/ctf-writeups/tree/master/thm/evil-gpt) challenge, this one does not rely on command execution, but still requires manipulating the AI to reveal the flag.

 ## Goal